rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2.md

 ![Conductor Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2/Conductor-14.png %})

 The following method makes sure that the destination is ready for use.
 First, it creates a new object from the primitives, like we have seen before, and the returned *dest\_check\_data* is saved.
-It then handles some specific actions depending on whether or not `Block Migration` was specified.
-In this case, I did not specify block migration and said that I did not have shared storage.
+It then handles some specific actions depending on whether `Block Migration` was specified.
+In this case, I did not specify block migration, and I said that I did not have shared storage.
 This lack of shared storage means that the *\_ensure\_host\_in\_aggregate* call fails.
-Thus, the block\_migration boolean is set to True and execution continues into the `if block\_migration` code.
+Thus, the block\_migration boolean is set to `True` and execution continues into the `if block\_migration` code.
 See the inline comments in the following psuedocode for more details.

 *nova.virt.xenapi.vmops.check\_can\_live\_migrate\_destination* ->
 {% highlight python %}